-Activity Duration (estimated) / days Estimated Timing and deadline enact that during the implementation stage Contribute to the analysis of potential incentives (and disincentives) for land-users to modify their practices 5 March-April 2014 Initiate discussion with the LPAs on the upcoming support in developing/updating the Municipal Spatial Plans accommodating biodiversity concerns, contribute to the development of the project risk matrix and propose an "exit strategy" for this component 5 February -May 2014 Identify areas in the selected 4-6 communities (100ha) to showcase biodiversity-compatible land uses in line with the developed spatial plans.
-3 February- April 2014 Develop an outline of the optimal grazing plan/pasture management plan.
-3 February- April 2014 Provide inputs to GEF Secretariat comments 1 September 2014 TOTAL working days 40
+Activity Duration (estimated) / days Estimated Timing and deadline Prepare an outline of the system of penalties - and requirements that the project will need to put in place to enact that during the implementation stage 3 March - April 2014 Contribute to the analysis of potential incentives (and disincentives) for land-users to modify their practices 5 March - April 2014 Initiate discussion with the LPAs on the upcoming support in developing/updating the Municipal Spatial Plans accommodating biodiversity concerns, contribute to the development of the project risk matrix and propose an "exit strategy" for this component 5 March - May 2014 Identify areas in the selected 4-6 communities (100ha) to showcase biodiversity-compatible land uses in line with the developed spatial plans.
+3 March - April 2014 Develop an outline of the optimal grazing plan/pasture management plan.
+3 March - April 2014 Provide inputs to GEF Secretariat comments 1 September 2014 TOTAL working days 40

-The proposed time frame will be discussed and coordinated with the National Coordinator.
+^{}The proposed time frame will be discussed and coordinated with the National Coordinator.